Can Acupuncture Work for Anxiety?

 Having anxiety can also make it difficult to take even a single step towards relief because the options seem overwhelming.
 Have you ever considered acupuncture for your anxiety?
 We will talk about some of the common causes of anxiety and review some studies on acupuncture for anxiety.

 Anxiety can naturally come as a response to the environment.
 Sometimes, our brains get trained into a state of being stressed all the time; sometimes this is called “sympathetic dominance.”
 This can occur when you feel overwhelmed or overworked for a period of time.
 When your stress centers are in overdrive, the following symptoms can be typical:

 Tossing and turning at night

 Tummy upset, IBS, etc.

 Anxiety can also present for more physical reasons.
 We find that many patients have physiological reasons why their emotions are running amock.
 When you address those physical underpinnings, the symptoms get much better.
 Some common physiological causes of anxiety include:

 Does acupuncture for anxiety really work?

-Initial rounds of evidence point to the face that acupuncture seems to be quite effective for anxiety.
-In addition, some studies seem to also point to the acupuncture helping to improve the efficacy of anxiety medications, while reducing side effects (Psychology Today).
+Initial rounds of evidence point to the fact that acupuncture seems to be quite effective for anxiety.
+In addition, some studies seem to also point to acupuncture helping to improve the efficacy of anxiety medications while reducing side effects (Psychology Today).
 So, YES!
-We see evidence for this effectiveness in the research, and in our clinic.
+We see evidence for effectiveness in the research and in our clinic.